elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

 MyApp::Client.authenticate('my_user', 'seekrit')
 ```

-Using ordinary Ruby constants is no more complicated than referring to data stored in a YAML file, but gives you the full power of Ruby in your configuration scripts.
-In more complex configurations, you may even end up writing a mini-DSL, as shown in the `AccessControl` code below.
+Using ordinary Ruby constants is no more complicated than referring to data
+stored in a YAML file, but gives you the full power of Ruby in your
+configuration scripts.
+In more complex configurations, you may even build
+a mini-DSL, as shown in the following example:

 ```ruby
 AccessControl.configure do